The Goodness of Grains for your Heart Health in Menopause and as you Age.

 “After this past year of avoiding whole-grains, I now realise that this was the wrong thing to do.
 I’ve lost 4 lbs & I’m feeling amazing.”
 [Kirsten, USA]

 I take a modified Mediterranean approach to the nutritional planning in the MyMT™ programme.
-The ‘modified’ part is because not all Mediterranean foods suit menopausal women, especially those who aren’t sleeping and/or doing exercise.
+The ‘modified’ part is because not all Mediterranean foods suit menopausal women, especially those who aren’t sleeping and/or doing lots of higher-intensity exercise.
 The combination of not sleeping and too much exercise can send many women into worsening inflammation leading to adrenal fatigue so these issues must be addressed as well.

-The food plans and recipes in my programmes all include fruits, vegetables, legumes and whole-grains.
+The food plans and recipes in my programmes all include fruits, vegetables, legumes and whole-grains, yes, carbs!
 The whole-grains I promote are gluten-free … brown rice and oats (organic) mainly.
 But there are others that women can have depending on their gut tolerance – Barley, Bulgar (cracked wheat), Quinoa, Millet, Buckwheat.
 And here’s the thing – the closer these grains are to their natural state, the better for your heart.